 Over four days, we visited the municipalities of Chamula and Zinacantán multiple times to take in the various stages of festivities—a great way to get a behind-the-scenes look.
 Having been to both villages before, I knew a bit of what to expect regarding clothing–Chamulans would wear clothing made from sheep’s wool (and look like sheep doing so) and three-mile-away Zinacantán neighbors would be a sharp contrast in brightly-colored floral dress.
 What I learned from our guide Chip Morris was vastly beyond my first observations.

 Chip’s the real deal when it comes to translating the local culture and colorful characters, the Maya stories and “so-called” history, and how textiles have woven their way through everyday life, festivals, and religious ceremonies.
-Before leaving for the trip, I quickly read through his new book, Maya Threads: A Woven History of Chiapas, now available in the ClothRoads store.
-That’s where I learned to be acutely aware of men’s and women’s dress in all its subtleties during festival time.
+Before leaving for the trip, I quickly read through his new book, Maya Threads: A Woven History of Chiapas, that’s where I learned to be acutely aware of men’s and women’s dress in all its subtleties during festival time.
 And then during the trip, Chip’s mantra of “Slow down.
 Be still.
 Watch.” all made sense but hard to do when fireworks are exploding around you.

 It’s Sunday, January 18.
 Sunday is market day–a perfect day to see everyday dress and a glimpse of what the week would hold.
 Community life stems around market days and church activities.
 So visiting Zinacantán and then Chamula, highlighted the elements of dress and a closer inspection to its various parts.
 Note about photos: Most people did not want their photos taken so my images are usually taken from the side or from behind them.
 It’s strictly forbidden inside churches.
 Besides, the churches are pretty dark inside, the air filled with incense smoke, and packed with people in various forms of prayers and rituals.